dikang/HPSC-FT-LLVM-Examples/HPSC-FT-reference.md

 If the compiler cannot find `ft.h` file, its installation is not properly done.
 This tutorial has a copy of `ft.h` file.

-`-fft-debug-mode` option enables printout showing which variable and where it is voted in the source code.
+`-fft-debug-mode` option enables printout showing which variable and where it is voted in the source code at run-time.

 ```bash
 $ clang -fft -S -emit-llvm test.c -o test.ll